Russia fears sanctions on refineries, expects gasoline shortages

 Yury Zolotnikov, a deputy head of the oil refining department, said his ministry already expected gasoline shortages next year and in 2016, with Russia on "a dangerous balance" of production only marginally higher than consumption.

-"So far, there have been no such sanctions, but they obviously could create problems (for refinery modernization)," Zolotnikov told Reuters in an interview.
+"So far, there have been no such sanctions, but they obviously could create problems (for refinery modernisation)," Zolotnikov told Reuters in an interview.

 Sanctions have limited the ability of Russian companies to borrow from the Western capital markets and hit Rosneft, Russia's top oil producer, which has had to cut its staff as its production falls.